 Three In A Row

 Maybe you want to display your frames so that they’re three in a row, perhaps the most common triple frame layout.
-It creates an orderly look– giving off a contemporary vibe, particularly if you ordered our style 15 or 93 frames, which are thin and good for posters or larger works of art.
+It creates an orderly look– giving off a contemporary vibe, particularly if you ordered our Hanover or Ashford frames, which are thin and good for posters or larger works of art.

 You could also get three in a row up and down, too.
 So if you want to use this same basic concept, but go vertical, that’s totally okay, too!

 You don’t necessarily need the frames to be uniform, either.
 Maybe you want the frames to be somewhat different sizes, and they’ll increase in either ascending or descending order.

 The same is true for coloring in this look, too.
 Maybe you want to have the middle, bottom, or top frame be a different color than the other two to make a statement or focal point.

 What if you want an orderly row, but one that isn’t straight across on an even plane?
 Well, the diagonal look might be best for you!